Schema Markup for AI Search: 8 Types to Prioritize

 Three implementation rules that affected our results:

 1. Server-side rendering is mandatory.
-If your Schema is injected via React useEffect, Google Tag Manager, or any client-side JavaScript, AI crawlers cannot see it.
-In our test, 23% of pages with Schema markup were invisible to AI because the JSON-LD was loaded dynamically.
+If your Schema is injected via React useEffect, Google Tag Manager, or other client-side JavaScript, some crawlers may not see it.
+Render JSON-LD in the initial HTML.

 2. Schema data must match visible page content.
 Two pages in our test were penalized by Google for "deceptive markup" — their Schema listed prices that differed from the page content.
 AI engines also deprioritize pages with mismatched Schema.